worthbak/Treasure_iOS/README.md

 # Treasure_iOS
-An example app that demonstrates various MapKit techniques.
+An example app that demonstrates various MapKit features.
+Try to find the treasure!

 The app should build without issue in Xcode 9.x - simply clone or download the repo and open the Xcode project.
 The original presentation is included in the project at [`./MapKit-presentation.pdf`](./MapKit-presentation.pdf).

+## Features
+* Custom map styling (via OpenStreetMap tiles)
+* Custom annotation images
+* Annotation clustering (via MapKit)
+* Walking directions between annotations (to use, simply tap two or more annotations; a route between them will appear on the map)

 ## Relevant Links
 See below for several links to topics mentioned in the presentation, as well as some other helpful information about MapKit.